IPILabs/shorter-v1/README.md

 # Shorter Finance

 Shorter Finance is a truly 100% decentralized infrastructure from IPI Labs.
-It comprises venues for token lending, derivatives trading and foolproof liquidation, bringing margin trading and physical delivery to the DeFi landscape with the ethos of open source.
+It comprises venues for token lending, derivatives trading and foolproof liquidation, bringing margin trading and physical delivery to the DeFi landscape with the ethos of open-source.

+Some of Shorter’s prominent features:

+- Full-fledged token pools
+- Direct lending pattern
+- Flexible position holding duration
+- Constant liquidity driven by AMM
+- Protect traders away from dramatic spikes
+- Physical delivery of cross-chain assets
+- Transparent position lifecycle management
+- Negative trading slippage reduction
+- Autonomous on-chain debt collection and liquidation

 ## Shorter’s Core Contracts